erikhyrkas/snakes/training_data/llama-scripts-1.md

 [Scene: A shot of the YouTube channel's logo]

 Narrator: "If you'd like to learn more about this topic, please check out our recommended resources below.
 And don't forget to share your thoughts on social media using the hashtag #HistoricEvents."

-Note: The script is written in a conversational style and includes timestamps for easier navigation.
-You can adjust the content and visual elements according to your preferences and production requirements.
 <end>

 Write a script for a YouTube video that discusses the event: 'Extinction of Neanderthals' that occurred around 30,000 years ago.
 Explain why it was significant, its impact, and how it fits into the broader timeline of history.<start>Here's a script for a YouTube video on the extinction of Neanderthals: